26 May 2015

 Can anyone make a will?

 To make a will a person must have what is known as testamentary capacity.
-In general terms this means that the person making the will, must be of full age (18 years old) and sound mind.
+In general terms this means that the person making the will, must be over 18 years old and of sound mind.
 It is usual to have the testator’s capacity confirmed by a medical opinion when dealing with elderly or infirm testators.

 Can a will be changed?